Fairness

 While some fairness issues can be detected with test data in offline evaluations, that test data may not be representative of real-world use in production, and some problems may emerge from how users use and interact with the system.
 Furthermore, model and user behavior may change over time as user behavior drifts.
 Some fairness problems may only become visible over time as small differences amplify through feedback loops.
 It is therefore important to evaluate fairness of a system in production and to continuously monitor the system.

 If infrastructure already exists for evaluating model or system quality in production, as discussed in chapter Testing and Experimenting in Production, extending it toward fairness is fairly straightforward.
 The key to evaluating fairness in production is operationalizing the fairness measure of interest with telemetry data.
 If we have access to the protected attributes, such as gender or race, in the inference data or our user database, we can measure group fairness at the model level simply by monitoring the rate of positive predictions for different subpopulations and setting up alerts in case the rates diverge over time.
 For example, we can separately observe the rates at which our mortgage application model rejects applications by race.
-Instead of just analyzing predictions, we can also monitoring user behaviors or outcomes, for example, monitoring whether song recommendations on a streaming platform lead to similar engagement for hispanic than nonhispanic customers.
+Instead of just analyzing predictions, we can also monitor user behaviors or outcomes, for example, monitoring whether song recommendations on a streaming platform lead to similar engagement for hispanic as nonhispanic customers.
 For equalized odds and related measures, we need to additionally identify (or approximate) the correctness of predictions, for example, by asking users, observing their reactions, or waiting for evidence in future data as discussed in chapter Testing and Experimenting in Production.
 Beyond observing predictions and outcomes, it is also worth keeping an eye on shifts in data distributions, as discussed in chapter Data Quality.

 In production, it is worth providing paths for users to report problems and appeal decisions (see chapter Transparency and Accountability) and monitor for spikes in complaints.
 If our monitoring system alerts us of a sudden spike in complaints from one subpopulation, this might indicate a recent fairness problem that could be worth investigating with some urgency.